samuelbx/tropical-svm/README.md

 ### Dependencies

 tropy was tested on Python 3.9 and NumPy 1.25.
-Graphing capabilities require Matplotlib.
-Tropy still relies on Pandas (for saving weights), scikit-learn (for computing accuracies) and tqdm, even though these dependencies could easily be removed.
+Graphing capabilities require Matplotlib. tropy still relies on Pandas (for saving weights), scikit-learn (for computing accuracies) and tqdm, even though these dependencies could easily be removed.

 ## Quickstart